Melania Trump escapes affair headlines in Florida

 The allegations don’t appear to have hurt Trump politically.
 The White House often notes that Trump was elected even though voters knew about sexual misconduct allegations against him.
 Trump’s approval rating, meanwhile, is up 7 points since last month to 42 percent, according to a new poll by The Associated Press-NORC Center for Public Affairs Research.

-Friends say the first lady, who met Trump while his divorce from his second wife was being finalized, can handle what's coming at her.
+Friends say the first lady, who met Trump while his divorce from his second wife was being finalized, can handle what is coming at her.

 “The first lady is very strong.
 She’s, unfortunately, used to attacks of fake news,” said Paolo Zampolli, her friend and former modeling agent.